wojtekxtx/d4kta-acp-theme/README.md

 SB Admin Angular is a free and open-sourced Bootstrap themed Angular 9 starter project.

-It shares the same project structure and subset of tooling from our professional offering, [SB Admin Pro Angular](https://themes.startbootstrap.com/sb-admin-pro-angular/), so much of the [SB Admin Pro Angular Documentation](https://docs.startbootstrap.com/sb-admin-pro-angular/quickstart) is applicable.
+It shares the same project structure and subset of tooling from pro offering, [SB Admin Pro Angular](https://themes.startbootstrap.com/sb-admin-pro-angular/), so much of the [SB Admin Pro Angular Documentation](https://docs.startbootstrap.com/sb-admin-pro-angular/quickstart) is applicable.